kevinho/opencore-amr-android/README.md

 An opencore amr codec JNI wrapper with explanation, And one solution for packaging amr audio files.

-> AMR-WB support wanted, welcome PR.
+## !!!AMR-WB support wanted, welcome PR.!!!

 ### 中文文档请移步[README_CN](README_CN.md)
 ## QQ group for help: 453503476